alistaircol/ac-website/content/articles/scraping-migrating-reverse-engineering.md

 ---
-title: "Scraping legacy static sites, hosting, and reverse-engineering forms (yuck!)"
+title: "Scraping legacy static sites, hosting (yuck!)"
 author: "Ally"
 summary: "This was hell.
 Just an excuse to save some handy commands honestly."
 publishDate: 2020-07-14T12:00:00+01:00
 tags: ['php', 'wget', 'csv', 'httpd', 'cloudflare']
-draft: true
+draft: false
 ---

 For this, there is a list of subdomains in `sites.csv` 3rd column (counting from 1), not too important but just to explain the format for `csvtool`.